bmxdemo/bmxproject/logbook/postings/20180303_ADC_Synchronization/index.md

 ### Test 1 - Buffer size: 2^27 samples (122 ms)
 The buffer size here refers to the number of samples per FFT.
 The data is received from the digitizer in chunks of that size.
-To perform the the synchronization test, DAQ is run for 10 of these chunks - 1.22 s, and the raw digitizer data is dunped to a file (before taking its FFT or doing any kind of data reduction).
+To perform the the synchronization test, DAQ is run for 10 of these chunks - 1.22 s, and the raw digitizer data is dumped to a file (before taking its FFT or doing any kind of data reduction).
 The signal was sent to the second channel on each card.

 Signal information:\